 - --cpIsGnu / cpIsGnu If you choose this option, you will be able to backup (and restore) file of type Sbc (see above).
 For restauring with storeBackupRecover.pl, you also need gnu-cp.
-If you are using a linux system, your cp will be gnu cp. - --precommand / precommand You can define one command (or script) to be executed before storeBackup.pl starts the backup.
+If you are using a linux system, your cp will be gnu cp. - --linkSymlinks / linkSymlinks If you store your backups on a file system which supports hard links to symbolic links, you should activate this option.
+GNU/Linux does support this feature.
+Default is not to hard link symbolic links. - --precommand / precommand You can define one command (or script) to be executed before storeBackup.pl starts the backup.
 It will only start after the lock file is checked.
 If the return value of this command / script is != 0, then storeBackup.pl will stop immediately.
 The output of this command to stdin is printed as a warning to the storeBackup.pl log file, the output to stderr is printed as an error.